dustinpfister/blog_posts/_posts/threejs-math-utils.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/TQMbcHB89RY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Source code example in this post are on Github

 The source code examples that I am writing about in this post [are up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-math-utils).
 This is also where I am parking the source code examples for all [my other various posts on threejs](/categories/three-js/).

 ### Version Numbers matter

-When I first wrote this post I was using r135, and the last time I came around to do some editing of this post I made sure all the examples where still working okay with r146.
+When I first wrote this post I was using r135 of threejs.
+The last time I came around to do some editing of this post I made sure all the examples where still working okay with [r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md), and thus I was following the style rules I set for that revision.
 Always check what version you are using when reproducing things on you end, as code breaking changes are made to threejs often.

 ## 1 - Basic example of threejs math utilities using degree to radian method when setting the position of a mesh